 3. Pupil records Basic File Description Statutory Provisions Retention Period Notes & Actions section 2.
 3.7 Accessibility strategy Special Education Needs Disability Act 2001 section 14.
 Closure + 12 years SECURE DISPOSAL unless legal action is pending 3.8 Parental permission slips for school trips where there has been no major incident.
-Conclusion of trip SECURE DISPOSAL unless legal action is pending 3.9 Parental permission slips for school trips where there has been a major incident Limitation Act 1980 D.O.B. of the pupil involved in the incident + 25 years.
-The permission slips for all pupils on the trip need to be maintained to show that the rules for all pupils had been followed.
-SECURE DISPOSAL unless legal action is pending 3.10 Pupil emails Retention is down to local school policy SECURE DISPOSAL unless legal action is pending 3.11 My Documents Retention is down to local school policy SECURE DISPOSAL unless legal action is pending any act or omission of any member of staff or other employee or any contractor engaged by the school: anything which happened in or around any premises occupied by the school years .
+Conclusion of trip SECURE DISPOSAL unless legal action is pending 3.9 Parental permission slips for school trips where there has been a major incident SECURE DISPOSAL unless legal action is pending 3.10 Pupil emails Retention is down to local school policy SECURE DISPOSAL unless legal action is pending 3.11 My Documents Retention is down to local school policy SECURE DISPOSAL unless legal action is pending any act or omission of any member of staff or other employee or any contractor engaged by the school: anything which happened in or around any premises occupied by the school years .
 DO NOT DESTROY OR DELETE UNLESS AND UNTIL DESTRUCTION HAS BEEN SPECIFICALLY APPROVED BY Cognita's Educational Compliance Officer 4.2 Other e-mail any attachments and voice recording ( unless other provisions of this guide apply requiring longer retention) For the period of 2 years Note : Subject to any, longer retention period which may be required under other provisions of this guide

-4. Complaint Records Basic File Description Statutory Provisions Retention Period Notes & Actions 4.1 Any data relating to a complaint, issue or potential complaint or issue relating to any pupil: the school During the period which the complaint or issue is investigated until final disposition of the matter and thereafter for a period of 7 Please refer to Cognita Complaints Procedure Policy
+4. Complaint Records Basic File Description Statutory Provisions Retention Period Notes & Actions 4.1 Any data relating to a complaint, issue or potential complaint or issue relating to During the period which the complaint or issue is Please refer to Cognita - any pupil: investigated until final disposition of the matter and Complaints Procedure - the school thereafter for a period of 7 Policy